 Additionally, try shrugging your shoulder as high as you can and hold the position for a second or two, then slowly push it down to see if you can engage the upper portion of your pectoral muscles.

-All of these motions should be smooth and painless, so if you’re experiencing any pain, you will have to bring it up with your doctor or chiropractor.
+All of these motions should be smooth and painless, so if you’re experiencing any reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain, you will have to bring it up with your doctor or chiropractor.

 // How to Check the Range of Motion in Your Back